For Better Peace of Mind.

 Other rights.
 There are a number of other instances in which an individual would acquire the right to tag a property with a caveat.
 It’s best to discuss this with an estate and property lawyer in order to prevent facing indemnity costs.

 Any person with a reasonable caveatable interest is entitled to lodge a caveat.
-However, it is best to employee an experienced conevyancing and estate lawyer to establish that a caveatable interest actually exists.
+However, it is best to employ an experienced conveyancing and estate lawyer to establish that a caveatable interest actually exists.
 Persons who have lodged caveats over property in which they have no caveatable interest may face indemnity costs even if the caveat is subsequently voluntarily withdrawn.

 The caveat process can be difficult to understand.
 However, the following four points are the crucial starting point for anyone considering the lodgement of a caveat: